cvarier/2D-Elliptic-Mesh-Generator/README.md

 # 2D Elliptic Mesh Generator
-This is a powerful <b>2D orthogonal elliptic mesh (grid) generator</b> which uses the <b>Winslow partial differential equations</b>.
+This is a powerful <b>2D orthogonal elliptic mesh (grid) generator</b> which works by solving the <b>Winslow partial differential equations</b>.
-It also uses <b>univariate stretching functions</b> and a <b>tilted parabola tangent line fitter</b> (original discovery).
+It is capable of modifying the meshes with <b>stretching functions</b> and an <b>orthogonality adjustment</b> algorithm.
+This algorithm works by calculating curve slopes using a tilted parabola tangent line fitter (original discovery).
 The mesh generator is packaged as a Java program which can be compiled and executed via the command line.

 The program allows one to choose from six different boundary types: rectangular, Gaussian, absolute value, greatest-integer, forwards step and semi-ellipse.
 Then one must